spaco22/spaco22/README.md

 ## A little bit about me

 - 🐛 I’m currently working on WugHugs, a social media platform for your wug friends!
-- 🥖 I’m currently learning how to make sourdough bread
 - 🛍️ I’m looking to collaborate on creating a Shopify store!
-- 🤔 I’m looking for help with [Make]([url](https://www.make.com/en)) to automate writing reports
 - 💬 Ask me about:
     - 🗻 Hiking the Pacific Crest Trail
     - 🧘🏽‍♀️ Vipassana